sefinek24/Stella-Plus-Mirror/README.md

-# Stella Mod Plus Mirrors
+# Stella Mod Plus Download Servers
 This Node.js project is used for mirroring benefits for [Stella Mod Plus](https://sefinek.net/genshin-impact-reshade/subscription) subscribers.

 ## License